TravisWheelerLab/nail/README.md

 ## Dependencies

-The `nail search` pipeline uses `mmseqs search` from the MMseqs2 suite and the `hmmbuild` tool from the HMMER3 suite.
+The `nail search` pipeline uses the `mmseqs search` tool as an alignment prefilter.
-In the future, we plan to replace both dependencies with our own alternatives that will be internal to nail.
+In the future, we will replace this with our own prefiltering strategies.

-nail has been tested with [MMseqs2 Release 15-6f452](https://github.com/soedinglab/MMseqs2/releases/tag/15-6f452) and [HMMER v3.4](http://hmmer.org/download.html).
+nail has been tested with [MMseqs2 Release 15-6f452](https://github.com/soedinglab/MMseqs2/releases/tag/15-6f452).
-We have not tested nail against other versions of these tools, but they may work.
+We have not tested nail against other versions of MMseqs2, but they may work.

-To run the `nail search` pipeline, `mmseqs search` and `hmmbuild` must be available in your system path.
+To run the `nail search` pipeline, `mmseqs search` must be available in your system path.

 ## Installation